-V&A Dundee will present the largely untold story of Scotland’s outstanding design achievements, bringing together in one place the world-renowned V&A collections with loans from other collections in Scotland and beyond to allow everyone to understand and be inspired by this important design heritage.
-These collections will be accompanied by international touring exhibitions from the V&A, making Dundee the only location in the UK outside London to receive these globally significant exhibitions.
-These exhibitions will be confirmed nearer to opening.
+At the heart of the museum, the Scottish Design Galleries feature 300 exhibits bringing together in one place the world-renowned V&A collections with loans from other collections in Scotland and beyond to allow everyone to understand and be inspired by this important design heritage.
+These collections will be accompanied by international touring exhibitions from the V&A, other international partner museums and V&A Dundee-curated projects.

 Why is V&A Dundee important?

 Scotland is a nation of designers and innovators, from the invention of waterproof fabric by Charles Macintosh, to the pioneering work of Patrick Geddes in improving urban living conditions and creating modern town planning and Ian Callum’s leadership of design at Jaguar.

 However, the story of Scotland’s design heritage – which has incredible power to inspire new creativity for the future – has never been fully told in one place.
 V&A Dundee will bring together hundreds of historically significant objects from the V&A and collections across Scotland to tell this story, in the museum and online.

 The profile of V&A Dundee, including the international touring exhibitions from V&A, will act as a major tourism boost for Dundee and Scotland.
 But V&A Dundee is more than just a building.
 V&A Dundee is active across Scotland, with programmes which engage schools, communities, colleges, universities and businesses with the power of design to enrich lives.